TheNarh/Pig-Game/README.md

 # Pig-Game
-Two players take turns rolling a die and accumulating points based on each roll.
+Two players take turns rolling a dice and accumulating points based on each roll.